migmig04/gpkg2lanelet/README.md

 # gpkg2lanelet
-GeoPackage to Lanelet2 convertion tool.
+A GeoPackage to Lanelet2 conversion tool for HD Map primitives.